asantaga/wiserHomeAssistantPlatform/README.md

 - The Wiser Zigbee Network Card - to view the status and connections of your wiser zigbee devices.
 - Diagnotics - you can now download a diagnotics report that includes your full hub json output via the Integrations page or Devices page
 - Integration Config - you can now change IP/Hostname for your hub via UI instead of editing config_entries file
 - Devices - you can now delete devices via the UI instead of our removed_orphaned_devices service hack!
 This will delete entities associated with that device too.
-Won't allow you to delete the controller to prevent issues.
+You cannot delete the controller device in order to prevent issues and if you want to do that, we recommend uninstalling the integration.

-  ***NOTES***:
+  ***NOTES***
   - If you do not see these new cards in the list of cards to add, try a SHIFT F5 browser refresh.
   - If you run Lovelace in YAML mode, you will need to add the js file resources manually.
 See each cards documentation.